bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 If without option, it is assumed that the text will be drawn centered in the middle of that line segment.
 However, the command option such as "lft", "rt", "urt", "ulft", "llft", "lrt", "top" and "bot" can also be specified so that the text is shifted.
-In addition, the tx-style and ty-style can also be used to specify additional adjustment of text, as well as the shift-style would also influence the position of the text.